George V: Titles, honours and arms

-Arms

 As Duke of York, George's arms were the royal arms, with an inescutcheon of the arms of Saxony, all differenced with a label of three points argent, the centre point bearing an anchor azure.
 The anchor was removed from his coat of arms as the Prince of Wales.
 As King, he bore the royal arms.
 In 1917, he removed, by warrant, the Saxony inescutcheon from the arms of all male-line descendants of the Prince Consort domiciled in the United Kingdom (although the royal arms themselves had never borne the shield).